damanchola1/Pipes-App/README.md

 # PipesApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9., You can see the result of the project in the following link [Pipes-App](https://damanchola1.github.io/Pipes-App/).

 ## Development server